madetech/blog/README.md

 - Everyone will be given an individual deadline for their post.
 Everyone that gets their post in by the deadline will be given 50 house points.
 Miss a deadline, you forfeit the points.

+- Deadlines are 2pm on the date assigned in Trello.

 - For particularly popular posts, an extra 25 house points per 500 views are awarded, regardless of whether your deadline was missed.

 - Within the twelve week period, everyone should have produced two posts.
 Any additional, publishable posts submitted awards 75 house points to the author.